BitcoinDesign/Meta/Collaboration.md

 An existing project is maturing and wants to improve the overall design, which may also means finding a designer and adopting design processes.

 The term redesign is often used too quickly.
-Many times, it is better to systematically improve the existing design than start from scratch.
+Many times, it is better to systematically improve the existing design than starting from scratch.
 This should be carefully considered.

 Steps we can take: